7 lessons learned from successful supply chain digitalisation

 1. Defining clear scope and goals

 Setting clear, measurable goals is the foundation for a successful digital transformation.
-This means trying to reach clear goals, like “improving forecast accuracy,” “reducing lead times,” or “enhancing supply chain visibility.”
+This mean attempting to achieve some concrete outcomes, such as “improving forecast accuracy”, “reducing lead times”, or “enhancing supply chain visibility”.
 Clear objectives help align all stakeholders and provide benchmarks for evaluating the impact of the digital initiatives.

 2. Holistic process redesign